bendudson/py4cl/index.md

 See [pyslot-list](#pyslot-list)

 ### `pycall-async`
+`(pycall-async fun-name &rest args)`

-One of the advantages of using streams to communicate with a separate python process, is that the python and lisp processes can run at the same time. =python-call-async= calls python but returns a closure immediately.
+One of the advantages of using streams to communicate with a separate python process, is that the python and lisp processes can run at the same time. pycall-async calls python but returns a closure immediately.
 The python process continues running, and the result can be retrieved by calling the returned closure.